-PAIS is delighted to confirm that 15 awards of 50% of tuition fees each are available for students commencing MA/Diploma study in 2016-17.
+PAIS is delighted to confirm that 8 scholarships are available for students commencing MA study in Autumn 2017.
 The award will automatically be deducted from the winners' tuition fees.

 The awards will be allocated as follows:

 - Four £5000 awards for Home or EU candidates.

 - Part-time candidates will be considered; successful part-time awards will be distributed evenly across both years of study (eg, £2500 in each year for a Home candidate).